Conscious Parenting Guide: Raising Resilient Kids (7 Steps)

 Why Children Cannot Self-Regulate Alone

 Human brains develop from the bottom up.
-The systems responsible for survival and emotion mature long before the rational, decision-making parts of the brain.
+The systems responsible for survival mature long before rational thought.
 This means children cannot reason their way out of emotional overwhelm.
-Their capacity to calm themselves is not fully developed, sometimes well into early adulthood.
+Their capacity to calm themselves depends on the adult nervous systems around them.
+This concept is central to reclaiming agency later in life.

 Neuroception: How Children Detect Safety